tdooner/rails-marathon-weekend/README.md

 Marathon manages "deployments" of "applications" that have multiple "tasks" running on different mesos slaves.
 For now I only have one application–my Rails app. **Marathon makes it easy to scale the number of tasks** running, so that is a good fit for my goals.

-Also, **Marathon allows "Event Subscribers"** to receive HTTP callbacks•• when the state of the cluster changes.
+Also, **Marathon allows "Event Subscribers" to receive HTTP callbacks** when the state of the cluster changes.
 This flexibility will help with goal #3 (have a  production-ready load balancing architecture).

 ## Starting Off Simple (v1) Architecture